FinuraBR/UE-Translation-Workflow/README.md

     *   You'll first need an external tool (not part of this repository) to convert your `.locres` file into a single, structured JSON file (e.g., `csvjson.json`) that this workflow can understand.

 2.  **Split (`csv_scripts/1_split_locres_json.py`)**:
-    *   This script takes the master `csvjson.json` and divides it into smaller, manageable chunks for AI translation, similar to the `.uasset` workflow.
+    *   This script takes the master `csvjson.json` and divides it into smaller, manageable chunks for AI translation.

 3.  **Translate (`csv_scripts/2_translate_locres_json.py`)**:
     *   The AI model translates these chunks from English to Brazilian Portuguese in parallel, optimizing speed.